- Feb 7

 What to Do If You Suffer From Addiction

 Substance use disorder presents consequences that directly impact your personal and professional life.
 Seeking treatment as quickly as possible can help you receive proper treatment and increase the potential for life-long recovery.
-No matter how much time a person has misused alcohol or a substance, rehabilitation is still possible.
-If you or a loved one are experiencing alcohol or substance misuse symptoms, you may want to consider these steps.
+No matter how long a person has misused alcohol or a substance, rehabilitation is still possible.
+If you or a loved one are experiencing alcohol or substance use disorder symptoms, you may want to consider these steps.

 1. Seek Emotional Support

 One of the most important aspects of recovering from an alcohol or substance dependency is to seek emotional support.
-While this step is challenging, talking with a friend, family member or even a coworker you are close with can help you determine appropriate steps to take towards healing and recovery.
+While this step is challenging, talking with a friend, family member or even a close co-worker can help you determine appropriate steps to take toward healing and recovery.

 2. Search for a Treatment Center

-Substance misuse disorders and alcohol dependencies are dangerous diseases with lives at stake.
+Substance use disorders and alcohol dependencies are dangerous diseases that put lives at stake.
 A treatment center teaches people about addiction and how it affects each aspect of their lives.
-Additionally, a drug dependency treatment program helps you break the cycle of dependency and determine the underlying issues that may contribute to substance misuse.
+Additionally, a drug dependency treatment program helps you break the cycle of dependency and determine the underlying issues that may contribute to substance use disorder.